New challenges for hunting, fishing, agriculture and conservation in the Taiga

 Part of the river Ob in western Siberia.
 Photo: Terry Callaghan

-New fish species are taking over from the native fish which don't taste as nice!
+New fish species are taking over from the native fish.
+The new fish don't taste as nice as the native ones!

 Did you know letting agriculture return to nature helps wildlife, water resources, soils and carbon capture!